quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 A sender can use an ACK_FREQUENCY frame to reduce the number of acknowledgements sent by a receiver, but doing so increases the chances that time-sensitive feedback is delayed as well.
-For example, as described in {{loss}}, delaying acknowledgements can hurt a connection's performance by delaying the sender from detecting packet loss.
+For example, as described in {{loss}}, delaying acknowledgements can increase the time it takes for a sender to detect packet loss.
 The IMMEDIATE_ACK frame helps mitigate this problem.

+An IMMEDIATE_ACK frame can be useful in other situations as well.
+For example, it can be used with a PING frame (Section 19.2 of {{QUIC-TRANSPORT}}) if a sender wants an immediate RTT measurement or if a sender wants to establish receiver liveness as quickly as possible.

 An endpoint SHOULD send a packet containing an ACK frame immediately upon receiving an IMMEDIATE_ACK frame.
 An endpoint MAY delay sending an ACK frame despite receiving an IMMEDIATE_ACK frame.
-For example, an endpoint might do this if the vast majority of received packets contain an IMMEDIATE_ACK or if the endpoint is under heavy load.
+For example, an endpoint might do this if a large number of received packets contain an IMMEDIATE_ACK or if the endpoint is under heavy load.

 ~~~
 IMMEDIATE_ACK Frame {